Queensland Raffle Rules & Regulations

-A Category 1 Art Union (raffle) is one whose gross proceeds are not more than $2,000.
+- A Category 1 game (raffle) is one whose gross proceeds are not more than $2,000.
 Find the Category 1 Fact Sheet Here.

 - A Category 2 game (raffle) is one whose gross proceeds are more than $2,000 but not more than $50,000.
 Find the Category 2 Fact Sheet Here.